sid597/Softland/README.md

 software are considered to be bad, yes they are by current definition at the current level of abstraction.
 If the abstraction layer is higher conflicts are good for progress.

+---

+Random thoughts:
+Creation is a distributed process?
+Can it be centralised?
+Its a team sport?
+Learning is a centralised process?
+Can it be decentralised?
+Its an individual sport?
+Standing on shoulder of giants, needs giants, but each one of us has to climb stand on their own.

+For a long time people were able to stand on all the previous giants and become a giant's giant?
+Now its possible on a subset of all the giants, maybe because the number and size of each giant have grown, knowledge is an inverted triangle, why become a giant when you can try to make one etc. I can think of many semi-pointless analogies which would make reader wonder if I am high and still make a bit of sense to a human.

+Are midwits making the midwit meme as an observer?
+How to overthink midwit meme?